First step: Dimensioning the pump impeller

 The main criterion for selection is the nature of the fluid handled, i.e. the solids content in the wastewater.
 Is it stormwater, raw wastewater or pre-treated wastewater?
 Does the wastewater contain feces and wet wipes?

 These criteria can be “converted” into measurable values.
 The three measured variables of gas content, sand content and dry solids content, in particular, are decisive for the selection.

 From a technical point of view, the size of the free passage and the efficiency are key factors when choosing an impeller.

 Open or closed impeller type?

 This is a brief overview of impeller types and their main applications.
 Primarily, a distinction is made between open and closed impellers.
 “Open” refers to a design without an outer (suction-side) shroud.
-Open impeller types include free-flow impellers, diagonal single-vane impellers, radial multi-vane impellers and cutters.
+Open impeller types include free-flow impellers, diagonal single-vane impellers and cutters.
 Examples of closed impeller types are single-vane impellers and multi-channel impellers.